-There are several local laws on where children can sit in a car.
+There are local laws on where children can sit in a car.
 For example, children shorter than 150cm use a safety seat.
 Seek advice from your car hire company or the police if travelling with children.

 Road rules are different from Australia.
 Do your research before operating any vehicle to avoid fines and any insurance issues.